Safe payments

 Heel Spurs - Symptoms and treatment methods

-Why does heel spur happen?
+Why does a heel spur happen?

-Heel spurs can be caused by a weak foot, excess load on the foot or too much running on hard surfaces.
-Foot pain is not uncommon in general, especially if you have a job where you stand for long periods or if you are active and exercise a lot.
+Heel spurs can be caused by a weak foot, excess load on the foot, or too much running on hard surfaces.
+Foot pain is not uncommon in general, especially if you have a job where you stand for long periods or are active and exercise a lot.
 The symptoms of heel spurs and heel pain are similar, so don’t jump to conclusions about the diagnosis.
 A heel spur feels like pain underneath the foot, often closer to the heel, but is caused by inflammation after excessive load on the tissue.
-If you have heel pain or pain in your foot similar to the symptoms described above, it may well be an indication of an early stage heel spur that needs treatment.
+If you have heel pain or pain in your foot similar to the symptoms described above, it may well be an indication of an early-stage heel spur that needs treatment.

 Solutions heel spur